itsNehaCoding/code-complexity-analyzer/README.md

 # 🚀 Code Complexity Analyzer

-The **Code Complexity Analyzer** is a React + TypeScript web app that estimates the **time complexity (Big-O Notation)** of JavaScript/TypeScript functions.
+The **Code Complexity Analyzer** is a React + TypeScript web app that estimates the **time complexity (Big-O Notation)** of JavaScript functions.
 It helps developers quickly analyze and optimize their code for performance.

 ## 🔥 Features